TineManrique/portfolio/README.md

+## Deploying the App

+(1) Create your project in the firebase console and go to hosting (2) Install firebase on your repo by running `npm install -g firebase tools` (3) Run `firebase login` to access google account
+(4) Run `firebase init` to initialize firebase configuration
+- cli features
+- default project
+- public directory? dist for angular and build for react app since upon building the prod version, it is located on a dist folder
+(5) Generate dist folder by running `ng build --prod` for angular and `npm run build` for this react app (6) To deploy, run `firebase deploy`
+(7) To open url hosting, `firebase opn hosting:site`

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>